 One thing that you’ll have to make sure you include is a sense of humor and affection for whoever you are sharing your car with, because you’re going to spend a lot of time exceptionally close to each other.

-Check out all the Body & Accessory products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+Check out all the tools & equipment available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on DIY car camping, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr